comet-dot-photos/comet-dot-photos/paper.md

 # The user interface

 `Comet.Photos` is thoroughly documented in its github repository [@kurlander2025github].
-It includes a [manual for the user interface] (https://github/comet-dot-photos/comet-dot-photos#user-interface), as well as a [step-by-step example of using the program] (https://github.com/comet-dot-photos/comet-dot-photos#sample-session).
+It includes a [manual for the user interface](https://github.com/comet-dot-photos/comet-dot-photos#user-interface), as well as a [step-by-step example of using the program](https://github.com/comet-dot-photos/comet-dot-photos#user-interface-walkthrough).

 # Software architecture and performance